AMIA 2023 Informatics Summit Program CME Information

 Faculty and their affiliations are noted at each presentation.

-As a provider accredited by the ACCME, AMIA requires that everyone who is in a position to control the content of an educational activity disclose all relevant financial relationships with any commercial interest for 12 months prior to the educational activity.
+As a provider accredited by the ACCME, AMIA requires that everyone who is in a position to control the content of an educational activity disclose all financial relationships with any ACCME-defined ineligible company for 24 months prior to the educational activity.

-AMIA uses a number of methods to resolve potential conflicts of interest, including: limiting content of the presentation to that which has been reviewed by one or more peer reviewers; ensuring that all scientific research referred to conforms to generally accepted standards of experimental design, data collection, and analysis; undertaking review of the educational activity by a content reviewer to evaluate for potential bias, balance in presentation, evidence-based content or other indicators of integrity, and absence of bias; monitoring the educational activity to evaluate for commercial bias in the presentation; and/or reviewing participant feedback to evaluate for commercial bias in the activity.
+AMIA uses a number of methods to resolve potential conflicts of interest, including review of disclosures; limiting content of the presentation to that which has been reviewed by two or more SMEs; ensuring that all scientific research referred to conforms to generally accepted standards of experimental design, data collection, and analysis; undertaking review of the educational activity by a content reviewer to evaluate for potential bias, fair balance in presentation, evidence-based content or other indicators of integrity; monitoring the educational activity; and reviewing participant feedback to evaluate perceived commercial bias.